 To subscribe, Click Here.

 Mary Ellen McGonagle is a professional investing consultant and the president of MEM Investment Research.
 After eight years of working on Wall Street, Ms. McGonagle left to become a skilled stock analyst, working with William O’Neill in identifying healthy stocks with potential to take off.
 She has worked with clients that span the globe, including big names like Fidelity Asset Management, Morgan Stanley, Merrill Lynch and Oppenheimer.
 She now offers her high-level expertise to investors across the globe, writing the weekly investment-focused newsletter The MEM Edge.
 Ms. McGonagle knows what to look for – combining fundamental and technical information with a heavy dose of intuition – and has 20 years of experience as a trusted advisor to the advisors.

-Grayson Roze is the author of Tensile Trading: The 10 Essential Stages of Stock Market Mastery (Wiley, 2016) and Trading for Dummies (Wiley, 2017).
-He is also Vice President of Operations at StockCharts.com.
+Grayson Roze is the author of Trading for Dummies (Wiley, 2017) and Tensile Trading: The 10 Essential Stages of Stock Market Mastery (Wiley, 2016).
+He is also the Vice President of Operations at StockCharts.com.
 Grayson speaks regularly at investment seminars across the country, including to organizations such as the CMT Association and the American Association of Individual Investors (AAII).
 He holds a Bachelor's degree from Swarthmore College, where he studied Economics and Psychology.

 "Successful investing is a matter of consistent execution, discipline and routines.
 Maintain the discipline to consistently execute your trading and money management routines - and keep your emotions under control in the process - and the faucet of profits will begin to flow."